MattZhao/cs186-projects/hw3/README.md

 Much of the Spark RDD API can be built using a few basic RDD operations like `mapPartitionsWithIndex`, `zipPartitions`, and `partitionBy`.
 In this part of the homework we will be writing several of the higher level operations using (`filter`, `flatMap`, `reduceByKey`, and `join`) using just these basic building blocks.
 All functions in `utils/CleanRDD.py` are available for you to use - it is a subset of the actual RDD implementation.
 The purpose is for you to understand how to compose many transformations using basic primitives.
 Please do not try to break any abstraction barriers.

 For this task, implement `filter`, `flatMap`, `reduceByKey`, and `join` (you may implement these in any order).
 More details on what each function should do are provided in the notebook comment blocks.
+If numPartitions is not given, you should maintain the same number of current partitions.

 ---
 **Note:** Parts 3 and 4 can be found in `HW3_II.ipynb`.